BlackTrenchCoat/pokemon/README.md

 pokemon
 =======

-Two Pokemon-related Spring and Hibernate projects based on Alex Munro's Pokedex database (See https://github.com/veekun/pokedex).
+Three Pokemon-related Spring and Hibernate projects based on Alex Munro's Pokedex database (See https://github.com/veekun/pokedex).

+pokemon-REST-API was written in 2017 and I am still tinkering with it.
+It uses modern tools and techniques such as Spring Boot, Spring Data JPA and @RestController.

-These are spare-time projects from 2012 and 2013 which in a lot of ways don't represent modern best practices.
+pokemon-spring and SpringWebFlowBrowsePokemon are spare-time projects from 2012 and 2013 which in a lot of ways don't represent modern best practices.

 Both were originally configured with a combination of annotations and XML.
 In 2016 I rewrote SpringWebFlowBrowsePokemon to use Java